jjrasche/extended-cognition/CORE.md

 ## 🎯 Project North Star

-**What**: A persistent and available voice-first AI companion that knows you deeply - remembering your conversations, understanding your intent, and acting on your behalf in the digital world.
+**What**: A persistent voice-first AI companion that knows you deeply - remembering your cognitions, understanding your intent, and acting on your behalf in the digital world.

 **Why**:
-- **Audio first** - Speaking is thinking.
-Current AI interfaces break your flow with typing, clicking, waiting.
-Voice preserves the natural stream of consciousness.
+- **cognitional** - Current AI gets in the way of thinking.
+No clicking, tapping, scrolling, reading, or navigating to break your train of thought.
+Just natural stream of consciousness with no barriers between you and your companion.
-- **Data sovereignty** - You can't share your deepest thoughts with a system someone else controls.
-Full ownership means full trust.
+- **Data sovereignty** - Getting the most out of this requires complete trust.
+You can only trust fully when you control the system.
+Full ownership enables full partnership.
-- **Understands you** - Unlike session-based chatbots, every conversation builds on the last.
-Your companion accumulates years of context, learning not just your preferences but who you are and how to best fit into your life.
+- **Knowledge that compounds** - Unlike session-based chatbots, every cognition builds on the last.
+Your companion accumulates years of context, learning who you are while building a searchable knowledge base.
+It retrieves, connects, and helps you build on everything you've ever discussed.
-- **Completely trainable** - seamless feedback to correct misunderstandings, reinforce behaviors you like, teach it your communication style.
+- **Fully trainable** - Give feedback seamlessly to correct misunderstandings, reinforce behaviors you like, or teach your communication style.
 You're not just using a tool - you're training a companion.
-- **Complete transparency** - You see what it understood, what information it gathered, every step in its thought process visible and correctable.
-No mysteries, just clear traceable reasoning.
+- **Complete transparency** - See inside the black box.
+Know what facts it gathered, what connections it made, how it reached its conclusions.
+Every step traceable and correctable.
-- **Digital proxy** - The internet is full of forms, emails, bookings, and busy work.
-Your companion handles it all at machine speed while you stay in your flow.
-It's not just thinking with you - it's doing the digital chores so you don't have to.
+- **Digital proxy** - Forms, emails, bookings - your companion handles the digital busywork at machine speed.
+Think and create while it manages the online tedium.

 **Demo Target**: September 2025 - Grand Rapids Tech Week - Showcase Extended Cognition as a useful thinking companion in meeting people and furthering my intent to advocate for and connect with contributors to this project.